ahmadsolehin/Angular-4-Firebase-Gallery-App/README.md

 # NgFirebaseGallery

-A simple gallery application implementing an Angular front end Firebase back end.
+<li>A simple gallery application implementing an Angular front end Firebase back end.</li>

 This is a work in progress and will continue to be updated.